jcriswell/tools/README.md

-# import-tags
+# itools
-Import Tags from AWS into Alert Logic UI
+scripts for using the alert logic API and AWS API